codecov

 PARAMETERS

-Commit SHA to associate with upload.-B, --branch name
+Commit SHA to associate with the upload.-B, --branch NAME

 CAVEATS

 Requires a Codecov account and repository token (or tokenless upload for public repos).
 Coverage format must be supported (lcov, cobertura, clover, etc.).
-Large coverage files may take time to process.
 Private repositories require authentication.
+The older Bash uploader script has been deprecated in favor of this CLI.

 HISTORY

-Codecov was founded in 2014 by Steve Peak and Eli Hooten to provide better code coverage analytics for development teams.
-The service gained popularity as a complement to CI/CD pipelines, providing visual coverage tracking and pull request integration.
+Codecov was founded in 2014 by Steve Peak and Eli Hooten to provide code coverage analytics for development teams.
 In 2022, Codecov was acquired by Sentry.
-The uploader CLI is open-source and supports all major CI platforms.
+The original Bash uploader was replaced by the Python-based codecovcli for improved security and functionality.